kitnil/awesome/README.md

 ## Vue

+- [ultrawidify](https://github.com/tamius-han/ultrawidify) - Firefox extension that allows you to work around some people's inability to properly encode 21:9 videos.
 - [directus](https://github.com/directus/directus) - Open-Source Data Platform — Directus wraps your new or existing SQL database with a realtime GraphQL+REST API for developers, and an intuitive admin app for non-technical users. 🐰
 - [vue-stroll](https://github.com/xiaoluoboding/vue-stroll) - 📜 Vue.js + Stroll.js.
 Awesome CSS list scroll effects for Vue2.x.
 - [vue-smooth-picker](https://github.com/hiyali/vue-smooth-picker) - 🏄🏼  A SmoothPicker for Vue 2 (like native datetime picker of iOS)